 11. Let music tie your service together.
 Listen to my Christmas Service Guides to get an idea of how this works – a capable keyboard player is crucial for worship flow in a stripped-down setting.
 If your keyboardist isn’t comfortable improvising under Scripture readings or prayer, have him or her simply play softly through the upcoming song – you’ll be in the right key and feel, and ready to sing when the reading/prayer is finished.

 Yes, even small churches can have a memorable Christmas Eve.
-In fact, a simpler service better serves this special night, and can give an unsaved visitor time to pause and reflect.
+In fact, a simpler service better serves this special night, and can give an unsaved visitor space to pause and reflect.